rtrader58/AZ-104-Microsoft-Azure-Administrator/Check your knowledge and additional study links.md

 ## Knowledge check questions

-### There is no answer guide for the knowledge check questions.
+### There is no answer key for the knowledge check questions.

 ## Module 01: Administer Identity